Peg wooden doll

-Peg wooden dolls, also known as Dutch dolls (Grödner Gliederpuppen), are a type of wooden doll from Germany.
+Peg wooden dolls, also known as Dutch dolls (Grödner Gliederpuppen), are a type of wooden doll from South Tyrol, Italy.
 They originated as simple lathe-turned dolls from the Val Gardena in the Alps.
 The name Pennywoods is also used for dolls of this type, in particular those made in the United States.
 These dolls were sold undressed.
 Children would then make their clothing from scraps of fabric.

 Other similarly-constructed wooden dolls, using a jointing technique where the arms and/or legs are attached to the body with pegs, are some of the oldest surviving dolls, and were made worldwide.
 Sometimes a peg wooden doll's arms or legs are locked together by the jointing system, so if one arm is moved the other will move.
 An advanced form of peg joints is where the body pegs are "split" and attached separately allowing independent movement.

 Tuck comb dolls are a special style of peg wooden doll, named for their carved hair comb.
 The head and body are turned as one piece.
 The hair is usually painted with curled fringes and with a painted comb.
 Early tuck comb dolls had elongated, graceful proportions, nicely carved details, painted slippers, and sometimes with wood pendant earrings.
 Some dressed as merchants were called pedlar dolls.